 Coast Live Oak

-Round headed and densely foliaged; to 20–70 ft. tall, often with even greater spread.
-Smooth dark gray bark, deeply fissured in very old trees.
+Evergreen tree.
+Round headed and densely foliaged; grows to 20–70 ft. tall, often with even greater spread.
+Smooth dark gray bark is deeply fissured in very old trees.
 Oval, convex, stiff, leathery dark green leaves, tooth edged and hollylike, 1–3 in. long.
 Foliage is attractive all year (unless devoured by oak moth caterpillars).
 Conical, 3/4–1/2-in. acorns are enclosed for one-fourth of their length by a cap with thin, overlapping scales.
 Has greedy roots; drops almost all its old leaves in early spring.
-Despite flaws, a handsome and worthwhile shade or street tree.
+Despite its flaws, this is a handsome and worthwhile shade or street tree.
 Can be sheared to make a 10–12-ft. hedge.
 Susceptible to sudden oak death.